 Loving, caring relationships are important for everyone - and many want these to develop into sexual relationships.
-For everyone these relationships are a source of happiness and sadness, joy and disappointment, anxiety and pleasure, fulfillment and rejection.
+For everyone these relationships are a source of happiness and sadness, joy and disappointment, anxiety and pleasure, fulfilment and rejection.

 Relationships are an aspect of life which can be difficult and worrying for everyone.
 A bladder control problem is a further complication, but does not mean that intimate relationships are impossible.